shubik/prometheus_deprecated/README.md

 ## Instantiating models

-Blank model is instantiated by calling a model constructor with a blank query:
+Blank model is instantiated by calling a model constructor with a blank query as first argument:

 ```javascript
 var user = new UserModel({}, { req: req });